RoadieHQ/marketing-site/content/docs/getting-started/model-software/index.md

 ![System Model](./system-model.png)

-Relations are relatively flexible and Kinds can relat to other kinds if you so wish.
-For example, if you have want to represent Domains that are children of other Domains that is possible.
+Relations in Roadie are [more flexible](../../catalog/showing-dependencies) than standard Backstage relationships.
+You can find all the [supported relationships here](../../catalog/showing-dependencies)

-Relations are represented in the catalog-info.yaml files for a given entity
+Relations are represented in the `catalog-info.yaml` files for a given entity.
+Often they can be added automatically such as when you import users and teams from an external IDP [like Okta](../../integrations/okta).

 ```
 {